Black Bean Mango Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Black Bean Salad with Mango and Avocado would be approved for phase 2 or 3 of the South Beach Diet, but salad with black beans and mango is too high in carbs for a low-carb diet plan.
+This Black Bean Mango Salad would be approved for phase 2 or 3 of the original South Beach Diet, but salad with black beans and mango is too high in carbs for a low-carb diet plan.

 Find More Recipes Like This One:

 Use Salad Recipes to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

 This recipe was posted in 2010.
 It was last updated with more information and an option for lower-carb versions in 2021.